-PC400 and PC200Wusers, click Connect , then Monitor Data.
+RTDAQ users, click Connect \( \frac{\sqrt{n}}{2} \), then Monitor Data.
 When this tab is first opened for a data logger, values from the Public table are displayed.
-To view data from other tables, click Add \blacksquare , select a table or field from the list, then drag it into a cell on the Monitor Data tab.
+To view data from other tables, click Add, select a table or field from the list, then drag it into a cell on the Monitor Data tab.
+Click Start to begin monitoring data values.
+The name of this button then changes to Stop, and it can be clicked to stop monitoring.

-12.2 Collecting data
+4.2 Collecting data

 The data logger writes to data tables based on intervals and conditions set in the CRBasic program (see Creating data tables in a program (p.
-66) for more information).
+44) for more information).
 After the program has been running for enough time to generate data records, data may be collected by using data logger support software.
 During data collection, data is copied to the computer and still remains on the data logger.
 Collections may be done manually, or automatically through scheduled collections set in LoggerNet Setup.
 Use these instruction or follow the Collect Data Tutorial

-12.2.1 Collecting data using LoggerNet
+4.2.1 Collecting data using LoggerNet

-- 1. From the LoggerNet toolbar, click Main and Connect 2, select the data logger from the Stations list, then Connect \(^2\). - Click Collect Now - 3.
+- 1. From the LoggerNet toolbar, click Main and Connect 2, select the data logger from the Stations list, then Connect \(\frac{1}{2}\). - Click Collect Now - 3.
 After the data is collected, the Data Collection Results window displays the tables collected and where they are stored on the computer. - 4.
 Select a data file, then View File to view the data.
 See Viewing historic data (p.
-60)
+38)

-12.2.2 Collecting data using PC200W or PC400
+4.2.2 Collecting data using RTDAQ

-- 1. Click Connect \(\frac{1}{2} \) on the main PC200W or PC400 window. - 2.
+- 1. Click Connect \( \sqrt{\quad} \) on the main RTDAO window. - 2.
 Go to the Collect Data tab.